10. Expressions

 10.1.15 cos

-argument in radians or degrees, as selected by set angles
+argument in radians or degrees, as selected by set angles.

 10.1.16 cosh

-function returns the hyperbolic cosine of its argument. cosh
+The cosh function returns the hyperbolic cosine of its argument. cosh

 expects its argument to be in radians.